padrino/padrino-framework/guides/padrino-mailer.md

 Once those have been defined, the default will become smtp delivery unless overwritten in an individual mail definition.

-You can also configure the mailer to not run during tests.
+You can also configure the mailer to not send emails during development or testing.
 This can be done with:

     # app/app.rb
     set :delivery_method, :test